mhkeller/layercake/src/content/guide/03-layercake-props.md

 > The library also exports a flattening function to handle common use cases if you need to flatten your data and you don't already have a flat version.
 See the [flatten](/guide#flatten) helper function for more info.

-Here's an example showing passing different data formats for extent calculation versus what is used by layer components.
+Here's an example showing passing different data formats for extent calculation versus data formats used by layer components.

 ```svelte
 <script>